hphelion/documentation/moonshot/install.license.md

 ## Get a New License

-When your license expires, contact HP Support to purchase a renewed license.
+When your license expires, follow your usual HP ordering process to purchase a new license.
 In the Operational Dashboard:

 1. Click Settings in the top banner.